Learn How to Drink and Store Sherry Wine Like a Pro

 Oloroso and Cream Sherries

-Oloroso, which means ‘scented’ in Spanish, is produced with a different yeast, and oxidizes uniquely versus the sherry wines mentioned above.
-It’s typically sweeter and darker, making it a great pairing for after dinner desserts and cheese plates.
+Oloroso, which means ‘scented’ in Spanish, is produced with different yeast and oxidizes uniquely versus the sherry wines mentioned above.
+It’s typically sweeter and darker, making it a great pairing for after-dinner desserts and cheese plates.

 Oloroso sherries and cream sherries generally last two to three years when sealed.
 You have approximately one month to consumer once opened.

 Although we haven’t tried it lately, experts say that Pedro Ximenez sherry wines will keep for approximately two to four years while sealed.
+These might be carefully stored in a warehouse pallet racking system.
 Once opened, they will last approximately one to two months.

 How to Store Opened Sherry